 It’s the “out of control” part of baby-making that is often so triggering to our emotions.
-And if we get to the point that we have consulted a fertility specialist and even started high tech baby making techniques such as IVF, we often feel like there is very little we can do except follow the directions given to us and wait.
+And if we get to the point that we have consulted a fertility specialist and even started procedures using assisted reproductive technology such as in vitro fertilization (IVF), we often feel like there is very little we can do except follow the directions given to us and wait.

-I have found in my years as a fertility advocate and Founder of the American Fertility Association that there are meaningful and supportive ways to address the conception process that will help put some of the control back in our hands.
-One of the biggest things we can do to support conception and take back control is pay attention to what we put on our plates by eating with a fertility diet in mind.
+I have found in my years as a fertility advocate and Founder of the American Fertility Association (now known as (Path2Parenthood) that there are meaningful and supportive ways to address the conception process that will help put some of the control back in our hands.

 5 Tips to Improve Your Fertility Diet